Jesus was not white.

 How can we build a society where we truly care about our neighbors who don't look like us?

 We weave together the stories of a white family who has adopted two black boys, an African American dancer, and an interracial Seattle congregation reckoning with their stained glass image of Christ.

 These stories, intertwined with the lives of the larger gentrifying community and historical interviews, teach us that there is a better way forward but it takes courage.

-JOSH AASENG is a writer and director for theatre and film, and is a member of the Lincoln Center Theater Directors Lab
+JOSH AASENG is an award-winning writer and director for theatre and film.
+He is a member owner of New Day Films, and a member of the Lincoln Center Theater Directors Lab.

 DAEMOND ARRINDELL is a writer, performer, and arts educator.
 He is a Jack Straw Writer and curator, a Mineral School fellow, and VONA Writer’s Workshop fellow.
 He has written for City Arts, Specter, Crosscut, Poetry NorthWest, and Seattle Review of Books.

 T. GERONIMO JOHNSON is an award-winning writer.
 His novels have been included on Time Magazine’s list of the top ten books and awarded the Saroyan International Prize for Writing, among other honors.